humacss/SpaceSimulator/README.md

 ## Classes

 The classes used in the project are as follows:
-  • Window
+* Window
-    o The class responsible for creating a window
+    * The class responsible for creating a window
-  • Draw
+* Draw
-    o The class handling all drawing in the application  Has a window member to draw in
+    * The class handling all drawing in the application
+        * Has a window member to draw in
-       Has a space member to draw
+        * Has a space member to draw
-  • Space
+* Space
-    o Keeps lists of all objects in space
+    * Keeps lists of all objects in space
-       A list containing all objects
+        * A list containing all objects
-       As well as different lists for different types of objects: Suns, Planets and Moons.
+        * As well as different lists for different types of objects: Suns, Planets and Moons.
-  • SpaceObject
+* SpaceObject
-    o Creates an object in space that can be affected by gravity.
+    * Creates an object in space that can be affected by gravity.
-  • Star
+* Star
-    o Inherits SpaceObject and is special because it emits light.
+    * Inherits SpaceObject and is special because it emits light.
-  • Planet
+* Planet
-    o Inherits SpaceObject and is just a planet.
+    * Inherits SpaceObject and is just a planet.
-  • Moon
+* Moon
-    o Inherits SpaceObject and is special because it orbits a planet.
+    * Inherits SpaceObject and is special because it orbits a planet.
-  • Coordinate
+* Coordinate
-    o Handles coordinates in the application.
+    * Handles coordinates in the application.

 ## User Input